 Boarding School Life and Care for Students

-The school is home to approximately 140 boarders, both boys and girls, aged between 12 and 18.
-The school is also home to our Headmistress, Ms. Storey, and her family, and our school Chaplain, Brother Graham Sawyer.
-In addition to this, we have a full time boarding staff, who stay within the boarding houses.
+The school is home to 165 boarders aged between 12 and 18.
+The school is also home to our Head of School, Ms. Storey, and her family.
+In addition to this, full time house parents stay within the boarding houses.
 Under their expert care, pupils are encouraged to develop academically, socially and to participate in all aspects of their extracurricular life.
 Our school nurses are on hand to care for the pupils’ welfare and practical needs whilst in our care.

 The Villiers boarding experience is further strengthened by unique teacher involvement in the care of our boarders.
 This enables the development of strong connections and understanding between staff and students.